dapo4u/3MTT-HACKATHON2.0/README.md

 🔐 PDF Encryptor - https://github.com/dapo4u/pdf-encrypt-for-3MTT-HACKATHON

+ We also made a headphone using a tilt sensor that prevent sleep among drowsy drivers at night or

+ anyone that wants to read at night.

+ we made a smart glass for the blind using arduino and ultrasonic sensor , this glass  alert the blind of any obstacle in front

 💬 Stay Updated
 📹 A video tutorial on fixing Windows-related errors will be available soon.